boazsegev/facil.io/docs/api/fiobj.md

 ---
 # Dynamic Type System: facil.io objects (`FIOBJ`)

+In this page you will find a general overview.
+For detailed API information please visit the Core or Type pages.

+## Overview

 `facil.io` offers a dynamic type system that makes it a breeze to mix object types together.

 This dynamic type system is an independent module within the `facil.io` core and can be used separately.